Code-the-Dream-School/bb-practicum-team1-front/README.md

 It is suggested that you run these instructions **after** you setup the back-end server first.
 You can go through these steps during your first group meeting in-case you need assistance from your mentors.

+I am updating the readme for a demo

 You will have two folders inside one team folder (one for front-end and one for back-end).

 ![folders](images/folders.png)